thedley/ip_location_cli/README.md

 Replace `<api_key>` with your actual IPStack API access key.

-## Usage
+## CLI Usage

-The script can be run directly on Mac or Linux provided Python 3 is and the requests module is available.
+The script can be run directly on Mac or Linux provided Python 3 and the requests module is available.

 Run the CLI program as follows: